Optimizing positional scoring rules for rank aggregation: Conclusions and open problems

 Our work reveals several open problems.
+First, we would like to design exact algorithms that are practical.
+Our ambitious goal here is to be able to solve ---in reasonable time--- {\sf OptPSR} instances like the ones we used in our experiments (i.e., with $d$ up to $10$, approximately $50$ alternatives, and $1000$ constraints).

-First, we would like to determine the approximability of {\sf OptPSR}.
+Second, we would like to determine the approximability of {\sf OptPSR}.
+Currently, there is a huge gap between our positive algorithmic results in Theorems~\ref{thm:approval-upper} and~\ref{thm:apxpsr} and the inapproximability bound from Theorem~\ref{thm:apx-hard}; the former have a dependence on $d$ while the latter is a constant close to $1$.
 Is there a polynomial time algorithm with constant approximation ratio?
-Second, we would like to design an exact algorithm that is practical.
-Our ambitious goal is to be able to solve {\sf OptPSR} instances like the ones we used in our experiments.
-Third, we would like to analyze theoretically scoring rules in random profiles that have been produced by Plackett-Luce or Bradley-Terry agents.
-Also, considering agents following other noise models that are close to real-world agents definitely deserves investigation.
+Is there a sub-constant inapproximability bound?
+These questions are very important from the theoretical point of view.
+More importantly, we would like to design practical approximation algorithms that will be effective on huge {\sf OptPSR} instances.
+Here, we need both simplicity and efficiency; achieving these two goals simultaneously seems elusive at this point.

+Third, observe that our theoretical results in Section~\ref{sec:apx-approval} focus on worst-case approximation guarantees.
+In addition to such studies, we would like to conduct theoretical analysis in random profiles that have been produced by Plackett-Luce or Bradley-Terry agents or, more importantly, by more realistic agents who follow appropriate generalizations of random utility models (see~\cite{SPX12}).
+In particular, the following optimization problem that is inspired by the flavor of our experiments is very appealing: Given a template, constraints, and statistical information (e.g., a noise model) describing the behavior of agents, compute the best algorithm or scoring rule that maximizes the expected total weight of satisfied constraints.
+Here, the expectation is taken over random {\sf OptPSR} instances with agents following the given noise model that are asked to rank the sets of alternatives in the template.

+Finally, our definition of {\sf OptPSR} assumes that all agents rank the same number of alternatives.
+This feature has been used for proof-of-concept purposes here but, admittedly, it could be very restrictive in many applications.
+Extending {\sf OptPSR} by allowing different numbers of alternatives per agent (and more general definitions of scoring vectors) is important.